nonsensical-beep/Dual-STNet/README.md

 ## Overview

-Dual-STNet is a deep-learning-based seismic elastic inversion project.
+Dual-STNet is a deep-learning-based seismic inversion project.
 Its goal is to simultaneously invert three elastic properties of the subsurface medium from pre-stack seismic data:

 - P-wave velocity (Vp)
 - S-wave velocity (Vs)